markets/awesome-ruby/README.md

 * [Backburner](https://github.com/nesquena/backburner) - Backburner is a beanstalkd-powered job queue that can handle a very high volume of jobs.
 * [Bunny](https://github.com/ruby-amqp/bunny) - Bunny is a popular, easy to use, well-maintained Ruby client for RabbitMQ (3.3+).
 * [Delayed::Job](https://github.com/collectiveidea/delayed_job) - Database backed asynchronous priority queue.
+* [GoodJob](https://github.com/bensheldon/good_job) - GoodJob is a multithreaded, Postgres-based, ActiveJob backend for Ruby on Rails.
 * [Gush](https://github.com/chaps-io/gush) - A parallel runner for complex workflows using only Redis and Sidekiq.
 * [Karafka](https://github.com/karafka/karafka) - Framework used to simplify Apache Kafka (a distributed streaming platform) based Ruby applications development.
 * [March Hare](https://github.com/ruby-amqp/march_hare) - Idiomatic, fast and well-maintained JRuby client for RabbitMQ.